Global thermodynamic manifold for conservative control of stochastic systems: Hierarchy of Thermodynamic Manifolds

-In typical settings, the number of control parameters is significantly smaller than the number of system states.
-For instance, early studies of fluctuation theorems involved the manipulation of single RNA molecules with the total extension of the strand as the only controllable parameter~\cite{liphardt_equilibrium_2002, collin_verification_2005}.
-The success of these demonstrations and other nonequilibrium measurements of equilibrium free-energy landscapes relies on executing experimental protocols with low excess work~\cite{blaber_optimal_2023}.
+In practical settings, the number of control parameters is significantly smaller than the number of system states.
+For instance, early studies of fluctuation theorems involved the manipulation of single RNA molecules with the molecular extension as the only controllable parameter~\cite{liphardtEquilibriumInformationNonequilibrium2002, collinVerificationCrooksFluctuation2005}.
+The success of these demonstrations and other nonequilibrium measurements of equilibrium free-energy landscapes relies on executing experimental protocols with low excess work~\cite{blaberOptimalControlStochastic2023}.
 Partial (or parametric) control is thus an area of clear practical importance.

-Let $\bm{u} \in\mathbb{R}^m$ be the vector of control parameters.
-Under the assumption of conservative driving, a control protocol $\bm{u}(t)$ results in a time-dependent potential $V(t) = V(\bm{u}(t))$.
-Figure~\ref{fig:inducedmetric} illustrates that this involves the restriction of control protocols to a hypersurface of constraint defined by

-The corresponding friction tensor $\tilde{\zeta}(\bm{u})$ is the metric on this submanifold inherited from the full-control friction tensor $\zeta(V)$.
-In a slight abuse of notation, we will drop the tilde from $\zeta(\bm{u})$ and instead specify the appropriate control manifold by explicitly writing the argument of $\zeta$ when necessary.